Your Ultimate Guide to Blood Sugar Friendly Cocktails

-How to choose blood sugar friendly cocktails
+How to choose blood sugar-friendly cocktails

-Like anything you choose to eat or drink, the power is knowing exactly what it is.
+Like anything you choose to eat or drink, the power is in knowing exactly what it is.
 The same goes for choosing the best type of cocktail to satisfy you and your blood sugar.

 Growing up and in my early 20's I avoided alcohol.
 I didn't have the social pressure to drink and didn't know enough to understand what I should avoid and not run into blood sugar issues.
-So, I chose to stay in control and to not drink.
+So, I chose to stay in control and not drink.

 I remember having my first alcoholic drink when I was in my mid 20's and newly married.
-I was a diet coke drinker in those days, and whenever we were hanging out with friends, a mixed drink with rum and diet coke seemed like a safe option.
-Of course, my tolerance was very low, so it only took one rum and diet coke to feel relaxed.
+I was a Diet Coke drinker in those days, and whenever we were hanging out with friends, a mixed drink with rum and Diet Coke seemed like a safe option.
+Of course, my tolerance was very low, so it only took one rum and Diet Coke to feel relaxed.

 Rum is a sweeter liquor, and I did notice a slight bump in my blood sugar after downing one.
 That was my introduction to alcohol, and I soon got off the rum and a few years later was introduced to wine.